Ramprasad-Group/polyBERT/README.md

 # polyBERT

-**polyBERT** is a research-oriented package developed at the Georgia Institute of Technology to enable fully machine-driven ultrafast polymer informatics.
+**A chemical language model designed to enable fully machine-driven and ultrafast polymer informatics.**

 ---